 It wasn’t available during our stay, but it seems that Petra by Night is a one-of-a-kind experience.
 The treasury is enlightened by the light of a thousand candles in the sand, just in front of the Treasury.
 You walk into the Siq following the light of the candles escorted by a guide.
 Although I’ve also heard of people that were disappointed because of the many tourists that would ruin the atmosphere.
 The number of entries during the high season is between 150 and 200 people.

 Honestly, if I had the chance, I would have loved to try this.
 Unfortunately, the experience is available only Monday, Wednesday, and Thursday.
 If this experience is on your bucket list, plan carefully your schedule according to this calendar.
 The entry fee is 17 Jordan dollars.

 Are you going to visit Petra soon?
-You may be interested in the complete Petra travel guide.
+You may be interested in the complete Petra travel guide and to the best hotels to stay in Petra.
 Have you already visited?
 Let me know in the comments.
 And I would love your feedback on the Petra by Night experience.

 For any additional information about the events, you can also check the Jordan Tourism Board Website.
 If you’re looking to plan the perfect Jordan Road Trip don’t skip our travel guide.
 And don’t forget to pin this for your next travel!